You might be asking – what is Facebook Jail?

 Be original – Don’t publish other people’s content on Facebook

 Everybody loves originality and uniqueness.
-It is innovative, makes a better impression, and is usually extremely engaging since it deals with the current topics.
+It’s innovative, makes a better impression, and is usually extremely engaging.

 Original content will increase trustworthiness, attracting both your current audience and new users to engage with your content!

-Finally, the more original the content, the less the chance to be marked as spam by other users.
+Finally, the more original the content, the less the chance to be marked as spam.
 Take into consideration that originality applies to text and links as well!